gabrieleteotino/llamacppdocker/README.md

 # LlamaCppDocker

+A simple project to create a Docker container with CUDA support to run Large Language Models (LLM) on GPU.

 ## Description

-A simple project to create a Docker container with CUDA support to run Large Language Models (LLM) on GPU.

 This project contains two main components

 - A Dockerized image with LlamaCppPython with CUDA support
 - A Dockerized image built on the previous one with a simple python application that uses **Mistral 7B** to extract information from a series of Job Ads.
 (Yes I am #OpenToWork 😁)

+Please note that the Python code is very crude and should not be taken as an example on how to use LLM.
+The only ppurpose is to run a few iterations with different prompts to view the performace of the GPU inference.

 ## Prerequisite

-My machine is Windows 11 with an RTX 3070, NVidia drivers 546.12, CUDA 12.3.

 You will need:

 - Docker Desktop
 - Latenst NVidia drivers
 - Nvidia [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads)

+My System Configuration:

+- Operating System: Windows 11
+- GPU: RTX 3070

+Software Versions:

+- Docker Desktop: 4.26.1
+- NVidia drivers: 546.12
+- CUDA: 12.3.

+No other systems has been tested.

 # Instructions